-You can be the most sober and restrained dresser, clad in a daily uniform of grey suit and white shirt, but with a different pair of cufflinks every day your style factor goes through the roof.
-After all, the more stylish a man becomes, often the more he relies on smaller and smaller details.
+You can be the soberest and restrained dresser, clad in a daily uniform of a grey suit and white shirt, but with a different pair of cufflinks every day accompanied with a polished french cuff shirt, your style factor goes through the roof.
+After all, the more stylish a man becomes, oftentimes the more he relies on smaller and smaller details.

-With nearly 100 cufflinks to choose from, we consider them too ripe with style potential to ignore.
+With so many cufflinks to choose from, we consider them too ripe with style potential to ignore.
 From restrained and elegant to quirky conversation starters, we’ve got the right one for you.

-“Some of our favorites are handmade in Florence, Italy and use high-quality enamels and Swarovski crystals,” says Paul Fredrick cufflink buyer Michael Contreras.
-“We’ve also got colorful enamel button covers that slide right over a shirt-cuff’s buttons, to add extra style without requiring a French cuff.”
+“Some of our favorites are handmade in Florence, Italy and use high-quality enamels and Swarovski crystals,” says Paul Fredrick’s dress shirt buyer Michael Contreras.
+“In future seasons, we’ll also be offering colorful enamel button covers that slide right over a shirt-cuff’s buttons, to add extra style without requiring a French cuff.”

 You may have heard that while women can mix gold and silver, a man should limit his outfit to only one metal.
 Sounds good in theory, but what if you always wear a silver watch, but your monk straps have a gold buckle?
 What color cufflinks should you wear then?